saleguas/slushie/README.md

 ## 🚀 Installation

-Slushie is ready to chill in your project.
 Install it directly from PyPI:

 ```
 pip install slushie